Tag Archives: MODERNISM WEEK

 To my clients who are fans of MCM architecture, I suggest this: Your homes can have MCM ideas, but let’s add your own ideas.
 Let’s add your personality, and it doesn’t have to come from one catalog.
 You are not living in a period film, but rather, you are breathing a modern existence, full of current ideas about lifestyle, technology, media, sustainability, and invention.

-Here is a good example of adding personality to a 1962 MCM house, Palos Verdes, California. (photo from redfin.com)
+Here is an eclectic but good example of adding personality to a 1962 MCM house, Palos Verdes, California. (photo from redfin.com)

 © Poon Design Inc.